mrthreeplates/TRS-80_floppy_remapper/README.md

 TRS-80 M4P GA | unknown | U34 | None

 Steps:
 1. Locate the 74LS174 IC which handles the drive select lines.
-The best way to be certain is to bring up a copy of the relevant schematic from your computer and check some pins with an ohmmeter.
+Look at your schematic and use an ohmmeter to confirm you have the right chip.
-1. Here is an example from a M4P GA:
+1. Here is an example from a M4P GA (but please substitute the schematic from your computer model!):
 <br/>![m4p-ga-schem](/images/m4p-ga-schem.jpg)
 1. The yellow circle highlights some of the key the floppy signals (such as drive select, etc).
 This tells us we are in the right area.
-1. The green circle highlights the actual floppy disk controller chip, and is also a good indicator we are in the right place.
+1. The green circle highlights the floppy disk controller chip, and is also a good indicator we are in the right place.
-1. Finally, the red circle represents the 74LS174 which latches the floppy signals.
+1. The red circle represents the 74LS174 which latches the floppy signals.
 This is the IC we want want to remove and replace with a socket.
-1. Note that if you look at the reference designator on my schematic (U54), it does not match my board.
+1. Note that if you look at the reference designator on my schematic (U54), it does not match my board!
 This kind of mistake is easy to spot since we are looking for a 74LS174.
 1. Confirm you have the right IC by checking the connections with adjacent chips.
 For example, in the schematic above the blue circle shows that the DRVSEL line of the floppy support gate array (pin 15) should be connected directly to pin 9 of the 74LS174.
 If you validate a few of these connections, you can be certain you have the right IC.
-Here is an image of my board with the correct IC circled in red:
+Here is an image of my board with the correct IC circled in red (again, for a M4P GA):
 <br/>![m4p-ga-ic](/images/m4p-ga-ic.jpg)
 1. Carefully desolder the IC.
 I used a desoldering tool to minimize damage to the board.
 Clipping the pins off of the 74LS174 is easier, but destorys the chip.
 Be careful not to damage any of the traces.
 1. Solder in a quality replacement socket, preferably one with machine pins.
-1. If you want to double check that you haven't damaged anything, you can insert the 74LS174 back in to confirm that your computer still works.
+1. Confirm you haven't damaged anything by putting the 74LS174 into the socket and verify that your computer and floppy drives still work.

-## Installation of an (optional) disable switch (common on all models)
+## Installation of an disable switch (optional)

 Notes:
 1. As the floppy maps are software selectable, having an